 Before software can use your computer's RAM, it requests a memory allocation from the operating system.
-The operating system attempts to accommodate the request, based on factors including how much memory is being used by other software.
-If not enough memory can be allocated, the software may not be able to run.
+The operating system attempts to accommodate the request, based on factors including how much memory is used by other software.
+If not enough memory can be allocated, the software may not run.

-Before a non-volatile storage device such as a hard disk or SSD can be used, some or all of its available space must be allocated.
+Before a non-volatile storage device, such as a hard disk or SSD, can be used, some or all its available space must be allocated.
 The allocation is performed by disk management software, such as your operating system installer, Windows Disk Management, fdisk, or GParted.
 The allocation is called a partition.
-Any space on your disk that has not been partitioned is called unallocated.
+Any space not partitioned on the disk is called unallocated.

 Memory allocation in computer programming